-Understanding and prioritizing your sleep cycle, will undoubtedly boost joy and productivity in your life.
+Understanding and prioritizing your sleep cycle will undoubtedly boost joy and productivity in your life.
 It’s no secret that getting a good night’s sleep will give you energy for the next day and contribute to your productivity, but not everyone’s sleep cycles are the same.
 Sleep patterns vary from person to person based on age, activity levels, and sleeping conditions, so it’s essential to find a routine that works for you.
 Chronotypes help you understand your sleep patterns and productivity schedules better, so you can make the most of your day.

-The Blissful Bear
+Chronotype #1: Blissful Bear

 As you have probably gathered from the namesake, bear chronotypes need their sleep to feel productive throughout the day and maintain their happy-go-lucky energy.
 The bear follows the solar cycle and typically doesn’t have any issues falling asleep at night and waking up with the sun.
 The bear chronotype schedule can vary based on your habits, but if you want to boost productivity, try sticking to the following calendar.

 7 a.m - 8 a.m: Rise and shine